lf-lang/lf-lang.github.io/blog/2025-10-14-decentralized-consistency.md

 The sensors are modeled with their own timer that triggers the generation of data.
 The clocks of all federates are automatically synchronized by the [clock synchronization algorithm](/docs/writing-reactors/distributed-execution#clock-synchronization) of the Lingua Franca runtime (unless this is disabled).
 Typically, in a real use case of this kind, the clock of sensor devices cannot be controlled by Lingua Franca, but a way to work around this limitation is to resample the data collected by sensors with the timing given by a clock that the runtime can control.
-The sensor reactors of our application are then modeling this resampling of sensor data that fits well with the Lingua Franca semantics for time determinism.
+The sensor reactors of our application are then modeling this resampling of sensor data so that alignment of data from the two sensors is well defined and sensor fusion becomes possible.

-The lidar sensor has a sampling frequency that is twice that of the radar, and this is reflected by the timer in the corresponding reactors: the lidar timer has a period of 50ms, while that of the radar 100ms.
+The lidar sensor has a sampling frequency that is twice that of the radar, as indicated by the timers in the corresponding reactors; the lidar timer has a period of 50ms, while that of the radar 100ms.
 Their deadline is equal to their period and is enforced using the dedicated `DeadlineCheck` reactors, following the guidelines of how to [work with deadlines](/blog/deadlines).

-The sensor behavior in the application is simulated in a way that each sensor constantly produces distance values above the threshold (i.e., no objects in the way), and then at a random time it sends a distance value below the threshold, indicating the presence of a close object.
+The sensor behavior in the application can be simulated for testing purposes in a way that each sensor constantly produces distance values above the threshold (i.e., no objects in the way), and then at a random time it sends a distance value below the threshold, indicating the presence of a close object.
 When the `AutomaticEmergencyBraking` reactor receives that message, it signals the `BrakingSystem` reactor to brake the car, and the whole system shuts down.

 ### Desired system properties
 Availability is a crucial property of this application, because we want the automatic emergency braking system to brake as fast as possible when a close object is detected.
 Consistency is also necessary, as sensor fusion happens with sensor data produced at the same logical time.
 Even if this is not implemented in our simplified example, sensor fusion in a more general scenario helps rule out false positives, i.e., cases in which one of the sensors erroneously detects a close object that would induce an unnecessary and dangerous braking.
 False positives are caused by the weaknesses of the specific sensor.
-For example, rainy or foggy weather reduce the accuracy of lidar sensors.
+For example, rainy or foggy weather reduces the accuracy of lidar sensors.
 The key concept is to gather data produced at the same logical time by all sensors and combine them to have a more accurate estimate of possible collisions.
 Consistency and in-order data processing are then required.

 #### Consistency challenge
 The application is once agin implemented as a federated program with decentralized coordination.